Impact of Cinnamomum on Candida spp.

 To make matters worse, we’re now facing azole-resistant strains of Candida, and certain species are showing decreased susceptibility to antifungals due to overuse.

-In light of this challenge, recent research has turned to Cinnamomum to wage war against Candida biofilms, thus reducing the selective pressure that breeds antifungal resistance.
+In light of this challenge, recent research has turned to Cinnamomum from cinnamon to wage war against Candida biofilms, thus reducing the selective pressure that breeds antifungal resistance.

 A recent study1 unveiled Cinnamomum oil’s impressive potential in obliterating mature C. albicans biofilms that thrive on dental devices made from heat-polymerized polymethyl methacrylate (PMMA) resin.
 PMMA has a reputation for causing severe candidiasis and oropharyngeal issues in its wearers.